 Manual Testing Doesn’t Cut It Anymore

-The human nature of software development dictates the need for rigorous testing.
+The human nature of software development dictates the need for rigorous testing for quality assurance.
 So why would you use manual testing that incorporates the human element as well?
 Consider the magnitude and scope of testing required today for different applications.
 Tests need to be performed for a variety of environments and different data sets.
 For instance, a web application must be tested in multiple platforms using varying device types, browsers and form factors.

 Automated Testing Should be the New Standard in Testing

-Different Types of QA Testing and Testing Scenarios
+Different Types of Quality Assurance Testing and Testing Scenarios

 There are many aspects to a successful application, and therefore more than one type of testing to accommodate them.
 In the end of course, it’s all about determining if the code behaves as expected.